hectorhuertas/HAMT/README.md

 low-review index.rb readability and testing

 Implement inmutability

-when ovewriting key
+  when ovewriting key ---> WRONG!
+Ask Horace about how it should owrk
     create new node
     assign old node links to new node change link of previous node to the node just created

 New trie when at the bottom